 We start and finish our mountain trip in the small village of Tinqui on the northern edge of the Vilcanota mountains.
 The trek to base camps will be fully supported, with horses or mules carrying all equipment, but is still a relatively strenuous undertaking because of the high passes (up to 5100m) that we will cross.
 Typically we'll be walking for six or seven hours per day when moving between camps.

-High altitude skiing in typical conditions in the Andes.
+High altitude skiing at 5200m, in typical conditions for the Andes.

 This expedition is scheduled just at the end of the December-April wet season in this part of the Andes, but by May we can expect generally stable weather.
 However there can sometimes be windy days and light snow flurries.
 This time of year is early winter in Peru; during the day it normally feels pleasantly warm in the strong sunshine, but cool or cold if it gets windy.
 At night temperatures at altitude go down to -10ºC during the 12 hours of darkness.
 Bring a warm sleeping bag and a good book!